A Proven Plan to Manage Telecommuters

 • Work from anywhere (accounting on the beach, anyone?)

-These benefits can offer additional incentives to employees that encourage them to do better work, and to stick around when they might otherwise pursue work elsewhere.
+These benefits can offer additional incentives to employees to do better work and stay when they might otherwise pursue work elsewhere.
 And the best part?
-Letting employees work from home costs you nothing.
-Yes, there are programs and technologies that make telecommuting easier to manage, but at the end of the day, the additional savings like lower overhead and workers that are perhaps willing to work for a lower salary in exchange for the increased flexibility, will far outweigh the costs of anything you need for a smooth telecommuting setup.
+Letting employees work from home costs nothing.
+Yes, some programs and technologies make telecommuting easier to manage.
+Still, the additional savings, like lower overhead and workers who are perhaps willing to work for a lower salary in exchange for the increased flexibility, will far outweigh the costs of anything you need for a smooth telecommuting setup.

 Setting Up A Multi-Office or Telecommuting Workplace